Say goodbye to buy now, pay later – get saving!

 The days of ‘buy now, pay later’ are pretty much over.
 We can’t be so sure about how safe our incomes are, so saving for holidays, Christmas and emergency purchases is the best way forward.

-- Check out the Post Office.
-Look at interest rates and schemes like Premium Bonds, which are run like a lottery that pays out little wins but where you can cash in your original ‘stake’ at any time.
+- Lastly, look at schemes like Premium Bonds, which are run like a lottery that pays out little wins but where you can cash in your original ‘stake’ at any time.